Are you looking for a good infrared heater that can keep you warm and cozy all winter long?

 However, there are some major advantages to getting an infrared heater which you may enjoy below:

-- Doesn’t Dry Out the Air — During the winter, the air has a tendency to get drier and if you’re running a fan heater it can take even more moisture out of the environment.
+- Doesn’t Dry Out the Air: During the winter, the air has a tendency to get drier and if you’re running a fan heater it can take even more moisture out of the environment.
 Since infrared heaters don’t need to rely on fans to distribute the heat, they won’t remove moisture from the air.
 This is beneficial to keep skin from drying out and cracking or your throat and sinuses from getting sore.
 If you want to use a heater in a bathroom, then you may want to visit our best bathroom heater list.
 It includes the top units that can help dry out the air in a high-moisture environment like this.

-- Stylish Design — A lot of infrared space heaters are designed to look like a piece of furniture, with many of them having wood exteriors.
+- Stylish Design: A lot of infrared space heaters are designed to look like a piece of furniture, with many of them having wood exteriors.
 Others can be mounted on a wall.
 This makes them look better and more stylish than ceramic heaters, which can look like mechanical tower fans or industrial units.
 You may also want to consider our guide on the best electric fires and the best electric wall fireplace for a more cozy or modern look.

 Infrared Heater Safety Tips